 7. Now reboot your system

-Once you get completed with the steps above, you can reboot your system by entering reboot command in the terminal-
+Once you get completed with the steps above, you can reboot your system by entering the reboot command in the terminal-

-Other distributions such as Ubuntu follows a similar process to change the boot screen logo.
+Other distributions such as Ubuntu follow a similar process to change the boot screen logo.
 You can locate the logo file inside the plymouth directory and change it in order to change the boot screen logo.